Users guide

 In this screenshot, no tickets have been created by this user, so the list is empty:

-The user has clicked “New Ticket”, and is presented the New Ticket screen.
+The user clicks “New Ticket” and is presented the New Ticket screen.

-In this screenshot, the Description is pre-filled with a simple template:
+In this example, the Description is pre-filled with a simple template:

 The user can now complete the new ticket’s details.